 A Review of Jaleo at Disney Springs

 Before we get into this meal, I wanted to briefly mention that we visited Jaleo on the account of Magical Dining.
 For those unaware, Magical Dining is a limited-time engagement that happens every year in the Orlando area.
-A number of restaurants participate, and a portion of proceeds from each meal benefit the homeless community.
+A number of restaurants participate, and a portion of the proceeds from each meal benefit the homeless community.

 Aside from helping out this worthy cause, guests participating in Magical Dining get the opportunity to try a new or favorite place at reduced pricing.
-Each restaurant that participates offers a special menu with multiple courses for the price of $37.00 per person.
+Each participating restaurant offers a special menu with multiple courses for one set price.
+Since Jaleo primarily offers a tapas menu, it will offer five full courses this year.
+Most restaurants will offer three courses, usually consisting of an appetizer, entree, and dessert.

 Jaleo is located on the West Side of Disney Springs.
 If you are visiting Disney Springs by personal vehicle, you’ll want to park in the Orange garage.
 It is the first parking deck at the venue when traveling from the center of Disney World.
+The Orange garage is between the movie theater and the Coca-Cola store.
+It’s also right around the corner from our destination, Jaleo.

-Chef Jose Andres is the owner of Jaleo.
-He is a well-known celebrity chef whose philanthropic efforts have helped countless human beings around the world.
-He is most known for his work after Hurricane Maria, where he personally went and set up kitchens to feed those who had lost everything in the storm.
+Chef Jose Andres owns Jaleo.
+He is a well-known celebrity chef whose philanthropic efforts have helped countless people around the world.
+He is most known for his work after Hurricane Maria when he personally set up kitchens to feed those who had lost everything in the storm.
+He is a wonderful example, and many of his restaurants have received a lengthy list of accolades.
+They include huge awards from the James Beard Foundation, Michelin Stars (2), and Bib Gourmand.

 Jaleo is a substantially large restaurant with seating on the first and second levels of the restaurant.
 Additionally, there is available seating on the back patio that overlooks the water.